 Are Chainsaw Gloves Necessary?

-When handling tools and machinery, it is highly important to practice safety measures.
-Failure to do so incurs unnecessary risks that could have been avoided.
 In the United States alone, according to the Consumer Product Safety Commission, about 35% of chainsaw accidents occur to the left hand and wrist.
 These accidents incur medical costs, compensation costs, and downtime costs to companies.

 As a professional arborist, chainsaw logger, landscape gardener, tree surgeon, or DIYer, you must be able to handle the chainsaw.
 Chainsaw gloves are usually slip-resistant, ensuring that when kickback occurs, you will have a firm grip on your chainsaw.